haserge/kubernetes-homework/task_2/README.md

 # Homework
 * In Minikube in namespace kube-system, there are many different pods running.
 Your task is to figure out who creates them, and who makes sure they are running (restores them after deletion).<br>

-kube-system - the namespace for objects created by the Kubernetes system.
+kube-system - the namespace for objects created by the Kubernetes system
 ```bash
 kubectl get all -n kube-system
 NAME                                   READY   STATUS    RESTARTS      AGE